 - The Definition of the Derivative (First Principles): This involves using the limit definition of the derivative: f'(x) = lim (h->0) [f(x + h) - f(x)] / h

 Consider a simple example: the function f(x) = x².
 To find the slope of the tangent line at x = 2, we would first find the derivative of the function.
 Using the power rule, f'(x) = 2x.
 Then, we evaluate the derivative at x = 2: f'(2) = 2 * 2 = 4.
-Therefore, the slope of the tangent line to the curve f(x) = x² at x = 2 is 4.
+So, the slope of the tangent line to the curve f(x) = x² at x = 2 is 4.
 A find the slope of the tangent line calculator would perform these steps automatically, providing the answer 4 instantly.

 The derivative is a cornerstone of calculus and has wide-ranging applications.
 In physics, it helps determine velocity and acceleration from position functions.
 In economics, it's used to find marginal cost and marginal revenue, helping businesses optimize their production and pricing strategies.
 In computer graphics, it's used to create smooth curves and realistic animations.